 The Government has announced a 50% reduction of the minimum drawdown rates for account-based pensions.
 You can read more about it in our recent technical paper.

 Changes to income stream payments can be processed online or alternatively by contacting netwealth 1800 888 223 or via firstname.lastname@example.org.
-Of note, we sent an email to you on 31st March listing your clients that previously selected the prescribed minimum and may want to update or cease their payments.

 Understanding the investment markets better